LexLorenzo/MachineLearningProjects/Lab_Exercise_2/labexer2notes.md

 - Are there any relevant information about parent income with the amount of kids they have?
 - The relevance of Marital status, education, and income
 - The relevance of Recency and number of people in the family (How much they consume the products)
-- Significance on Recency on the number of days
+- Significance on Recency on the number of days enrolled
 - The Relevance of the Total number/Amount of purchases and Recency.
-- The Relevance of the Total number/Amount of purchases and Website visits.
+- The Relevance of the Total Amount of web purchases and Website visits.

+  - Can conclude the interst of the customer based on the web
 - The Relevance of the Total number of products purchaced based on the number of purchases
-- The number of web purchases on the web visits
 - The Loyalty of a customer = (Number of visits + Frequency of purchases) / (Number of days since enrollment)

   - The higher the loyalty the better chance of saying yes